 “Against a background of rising geopolitical tensions and an accelerating climate crisis, technology has outpaced our theory.
 As such, we are less interested in applying philosophy to the topic of computation than generating new ideas from a direct encounter with it.” said Benjamin Bratton, Professor at the University of California, San Diego, and director of the new program.
 “The purpose of Antikythera is to reorient the question “what is computation for?” and to model what it may become.
 That is a project that is not only technological but also philosophical, political, and ecological.”

-Antikythera will begin this exploration with its Studio program, applications for which are now open at antikythera.xyz/apply/.
+Antikythera will begin this exploration with its Studio program.
 The Studio program will take place over five months in spring 2023 and bring together researchers from across the world to work in multidisciplinary teams.
 These teams will work on speculative design proposals, and join 75+ Affiliate Researchers for workshops, talks, and design sprints that inform thinking and propositions around Antikythera’s core research topics.
 Affiliate Researchers will include philosophers, technologists, designers, scientists, and other thinkers and practitioners.
-Applications for the program are due November 11, 2022.

 Program project outcomes will include new combinations of theory, cinema, software, and policy.
 The five initial research themes animating this work are:

 - Synthetic Intelligence: the longer-term implications of machine intelligence, particularly as seen through the lens of artificial language